rockorager/ourio/README.md

 capability of io_uring to pass a completion from one ring to another.
 This allows a multithreaded application to implement message passing using io_uring (or kqueue, if that's your flavor).
-Multithreaded applications should plan to use one `Runtime` per thread.
+Multithreaded applications should plan to use one `Ring` per thread.
 Submission onto the runtime is not thread safe, any message passing must occur using `msg_ring` rather than directly submitting a task to another